-1) purchase;

-- 2) receipt in exchange of goods and services; - 3) home-grown/home-produced stock; - 4) transfer receipts such as gifts, loans, charities, etc., and - 5) free collection.

-4.0.4 Imputation of value: If an item is purchased and consumed by a household, the value of consumption can be taken as its purchase value.
+- 1) purchase; - 2) receipt in exchange of goods and services; - 3) home-grown/home-produced stock; - 4) transfer receipts such as gifts, loans, charities, etc., and - 5) free collection. - 4.0.4 Imputation of value: If an item is purchased and consumed by a household, the value of consumption can be taken as its purchase value.
 But, the value of an item consumed out of commodities received in exchange of goods and services, home-grown/home-produced stock, transfer receipts or free collection requires imputation.
-The rule for imputation of value of consumption of commodities is given below:

-- 1) the value of goods received in exchange of goods and services will be imputed at the rate of average local retail prices prevailing during the reference period.
+The rule for imputation of value of consumption of commodities is given below: - 1) the value of goods received in exchange of goods and services will be imputed at the rate of average local retail prices prevailing during the reference period.
 However, the judgement of the respondent about the price of the goods purchased in exchange is to be taken into account; - 2) the value of home-produce will be imputed at the ex farm or ex factory rate.
-This should not include any element of distributive service charges; - 3) the value of consumption out of gifts, loans, free collection, etc., will be imputed at the average local retail prices prevailing during the reference period; - 4) the value of consumption out of purchase will be the value at which the purchase was made.

-4.0.5 Reference period: Usually, value of consumer expenditure is expressed in terms of monthly per capita although the reference period may or may not be last 30 days preceding the date of survey.
+This should not include any element of distributive service charges; - 3) the value of consumption out of gifts, loans, free collection, etc., will be imputed at the average local retail prices prevailing during the reference period; - 4) the value of consumption out of purchase will be the value at which the purchase was made. - 4.0.5 Reference period: Usually, value of consumer expenditure is expressed in terms of monthly per capita although the reference period may or may not be last 30 days preceding the date of survey.
 Reference period means the period of time for which data on consumption were collected.
-The accuracy of consumption data depends on proper choice of reference period to a great deal.
-A pilot study on suitability of reference periods for consumption data is being carried out from January to June 2000.
-However, during the present survey, the reference periods to be used for different groups of consumption items are given below:
+The reference periods to be used during the present survey for different groups of consumption items are given below:

-Item Reference period to be used Education, medical (institutional), clothing, bedding, footwear and durable goods ʻlast 365 days' All other items (viz food, pan, tobacco and intoxicants, 'last 30 days'

-fuel and light, miscellaneous goods and services including non-institutional medical, rents and taxes)
+Item Reference period to be used Education, medical (institutional), clothing, bedding, footwear and durable goods 'last 365 days' All other items (viz food, pan, tobacco and intoxicants, fuel and light, miscellaneous goods and services including non-institutional medical, rents and taxes) 'last 30 days'

 4.0.6 Earlier surveys on consumer expenditure: Since its inception, the National Sample Survey (NSS) had been collecting data on consumer expenditure in every round up to the 29th round (1972-73).
 After the 26th round of the survey, the Governing Council of National Sample Survey Organisation (NSSO) decided to undertake the surveys on consumer expenditure and employment and unemployment together once in every five years.
 Accordingly, programme of quinquennial surveys was conducted in the 27th, 32nd, 38th, 43rd, 50th and 55th rounds since 1972-73.
 Planners and research workers also felt the need for an annual series on consumer expenditure.
-The Governing council, therefore, decided that an annual survey on consumer expenditure would be undertaken on a thin sample basis in the intervening rounds between successive quinquennial rounds.
+The Governing Council, therefore, decided that an annual survey on consumer expenditure would be undertaken on a thin sample basis in the intervening rounds between successive quinquennial rounds.
 The annual series started from the 42nd round (July 1986-June 1987).

-4.0.7 The last survey - the eleventh - of the annual series was held during the 54th round (January 1998 - June 1998).
-The twelfth will be conducted in the 56th round during July 2000 - June 2001.
+4.0.7 The present survey is the thirteenth of the annual series on household consumer expenditure.
+It will be conducted during July 2001 - June 2002.